aydrienlaw/tp/docs/DeveloperGuide.md

    - If the original expense was marked, `ExpenseManager#markExpense(index)` is invoked to preserve the marked state.

 4. **UI Feedback:**
-   - The updated expense is displayed to the user via `Ui#showEditedExpense`.
+   - The updated expense is displayed to the user via either `Ui#showEmptyEdit` or `Ui#showEditedExpense` depending on whether the user has made any edits to the expense.
    - `ExpenseManager#checkRemainingBalance(ui)` is called to recalculate the budget and display alerts if thresholds are exceeded.

 5. **Data Persistence:**